 Attend Winter Festivals

 Another thing that Wisconsin has a lot of?
 Winter festivals.
-Honestly, considering the fabulous winters this state gets, this should come as no surprise to anybody.
+Honestly, considering the fabulous winters this state gets, this should come as no surprise.

 One of our favorite winter festivals in the state is Winterfest Lake Geneva.
 This event plays hosts to the US National Snow Sculpting Championship each year, something the whole family is sure to enjoy checking out.
 Additionally, festival attendees can enjoy s’mores, beachside bonfires, a cocoa crawl, hovercraft rides, and much more.